mailrocketsystems/JetsonYoloV7-TensorRT/README.md

 Install below python packages
 =============
 Numpy comes pre installed with Jetpack, so make sure you uninstall it first and then confirm if it's uninstalled or not.
-Then install below packages:
+Upgrade pip3 as well and then install below packages:

     $ numpy==1.19.0
 	$ pandas==0.22.0